Leave us a message...

 The HR91 Radiator Controller is a wireless digital radiator controller.
 Unlike the HR92, the HR91 has a simple LED user display which displays its function and faults.
 Unfortunately the guide provided with the product isn't great, but there is a better overview document of the HR91 Radiator Controller which can be downloaded here (HR91 Radiator FAQ's).
 The HR91 Radiator Controller has two buttons.
 The one on the left is the 'override' button, and the one on the right is the 'status' button.
 It also has a locking bezel at the bottom of the radiator controller.
 We have produced a HR91 help video which we will provide a link to shortly.

 That is all for now.
-I will keep updating this section as an when I have things I think are important, but any technical questions in the meantime please give me a call, email or use our forum - http://theevohomeshopforum.co.uk/!
+I will keep updating this section as an when I have things I think are important, but any technical support please see our contact us page or take a look at our forum - http://theevohomeshopforum.co.uk/!

 Thanks very much for reading so far!